marcodb26/TabMania/docs/README-search.md

 ## Syntactic guesses
-TabMania tries to avoid being picky about what you type, and will make simple guesses when the search string is not completely syntactically perfect.
+TabMania tries to avoid being picky about what you type, and will make simple guesses when the search string is not syntactically perfect.
 So for example if your search is `"abc`, TabMania will add a closing quote for you and not make a fuss.
 This can lead to unexpected results, since `"abc def` will be treated as a single keyword `"abc def"`, but maybe you intended `"abc" def`.

 ## Examples
 Putting all of this together, here are a few examples of interesting queries.